 Braising Meats.
 Tips, Techniques and a Great Recipe

-One thing that they all have in common, is that each recipe uses the “less tender” cuts of meat and “tenderizes” them by cooking with long, slow, moist heat.
+One thing they all have in common is that each recipe uses the “less tender” cuts of meat and tenderizes them by cooking with long, slow, moist heat.
+Often, a broth and vegetables are added for additional color, flavor, and texture.

-So, what is the difference between a stew, and a pot roast?
+So, what is the difference between a stew and a pot roast?

-About the only “real” differences between these 2 dishes are that a stew uses smaller pieces of meat (usually 1 to 2 inches) versus a pot roast which uses a larger, 1 to 3 pound (or more) whole piece of meat, which is then, after cooking, either sliced, or pulled apart.
+About the only “real” differences between these 2 dishes are that a stew uses smaller pieces of meat (usually 1 to 2 inches) versus a pot roast, which uses a larger, 1 to 3 pound (or more) whole piece of meat, which is then, after cooking, either sliced or pulled apart.

 Sliced Pot Roast